tir38/til/README.md

 * **6/10/2015**	`parentActivityName` was introduced in API 16, this is one of the reasons we set minSDK = 16 in version 2 of the book [read more](http://developer.android.com/guide/topics/manifest/activity-element.html#parent)

-* **6/9/2015**	LinearLayout.LayoutParams constuctor takes in layout weight as a float, so we can specify layout weight as float in xml	[link](http://developer.android.com/reference/android/widget/LinearLayout.LayoutParams.html#LinearLayout.LayoutParams(int, int, float%29)
+* **6/9/2015**	LinearLayout.LayoutParams constructor takes in layout weight as a float, so we can specify layout weight as float in xml	[link](http://developer.android.com/reference/android/widget/LinearLayout.LayoutParams.html#LinearLayout.LayoutParams(int, int, float%29)

 * **5/15/2015**	 we can have our location request piggy back another request (and only get locations when another app requests a location) via the [PRIORITY_NO_POWER flag](https://developer.android.com/reference/com/google/android/gms/location/LocationRequest.html#PRIORITY_NO_POWER)

-* 5/15/2015	we can set "uses feature" for location (and course and fine resolution)	http://developer.android.com/guide/topics/manifest/uses-feature-element.html#features-reference
+* **5/15/2015**	we can set "uses feature" for location (and course and fine resolution)	[read more](http://developer.android.com/guide/topics/manifest/uses-feature-element.html#features-reference)

 * 5/14/2015	we can intercept recycler view's onMeasure to set custom span	http://blog.sqisland.com/2014/12/recyclerview-autofit-grid.html

 * 5/14/2015	I never knew **why* we set attachToRoot to be false in side layout inflater.
-Its because layout inflater doesnt' know that something else might handle attachement (e.g. a fragment)	http://stackoverflow.com/a/12567640
+Its because layout inflater doesn't' know that something else might handle attachment (e.g. a fragment)	http://stackoverflow.com/a/12567640

 * 5/13/2015	we can rely on the system backup to backup our app	http://developer.android.com/google/backup/index.html